 RUN curl -sS https://getcomposer.org/installer | php -- \ --install-dir=/usr/local/bin --filename=composer

-composer.phar in your own container (like the one above does), it’s better to use this separate container to run
+composer.phar in your own container, you use this separate container to run

 composer install in, and then copy its output (e.g. the